Ways to Tackle Basic Plumbing Problems at Home: A Do-it-yourself Guide

 What are the most frequent plumbing issues?

-The most common plumbing problems are leaky water from faucets, clogged drains, and low pressure water.
+The most frequently encountered plumbing problems are dripping water from faucets clogged drains, and low pressure water.

-There are a few essential tools such as the plunger, an adjustable wrench pipe wrench Teflon tape and a screwdriver.
+You will need a few indispensable tools like the plunger, an adjustable wrench, pipe wrench, Teflon tape, and a screwdriver.

 Is DIY plumbing safe?